NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 To see livesync in action let’s make a small update to your app.
 Open your project’s `app/app.component.ts` file in your text editor of choice and change `<Label text='hello world'></Label>` to `<Label text='hello NativeScript'></Label>`.
 Save the file and you should see the app relaunch and the updated text displayed.

+If you’re on a Mac building for iOS, the workflow is currently a bit different, as the `tns livesync ios` command is not yet supported.
+(See the [known issues](#chapter8.0) for details.)
+To see the updated text, type `Ctrl+C` to kill your previous `tns run ios` command, and then re-execute `tns run ios --emulator` to launch the app with your changes.

 <div class="exercise-end"></div>

-In addition to updating your NativeScript app on the fly, the livesync command also shows the output of `console.log()` statements as your app executes, as well as stack traces when things go wrong.
+Regardless of whether you’re running on iOS or Android, or whether you’re using `tns livesync` or `tns run`, the NativeScript CLI shows the output of `console.log()` statements as your app executes, as well as stack traces when things go wrong.
 So if your app crashes at any time during this guide, look to the terminal for a detailed report of the problem.

 The iOS and Android logs can be a bit noisy, so you might have to scroll up a bit to find the actual problem.
 For example if I try to call `foo.bar()` when `foo` does not exist, here's the information I get on iOS: